jd-coderepos/awases-ald/readme.md

 ### Acknowledgements

-This repo is a demonstration toward the project titled ``Turning Online ALD and ALE Databases Into AI-Ready Tools for Development of New Sustainable Materials and Fabrication Processes'' [1] with collaborating organizations [TU/e](https://www.tue.nl/en/), [L3S](https://www.l3s.de/), and [Warwick](https://warwick.ac.uk/).
-We acknowledge project funding by [MercK](https://www.merckgroup.com/en) and [Intel](https://www.intel.de/content/www/de/de/homepage.html) coopertations along the funding line ``AI-Aware Pathways to Sustainable Semiconductor Process and Manufacturing Technologies (AWASES)'' [2].
+This repo is a demonstration toward the project titled "Turning Online ALD and ALE Databases Into AI-Ready Tools for Development of New Sustainable Materials and Fabrication Processes" [1] with collaborating organizations [TU/e](https://www.tue.nl/en/), [L3S](https://www.l3s.de/), and [Warwick](https://warwick.ac.uk/).
+We acknowledge project funding by [MercK](https://www.merckgroup.com/en) and [Intel](https://www.intel.de/content/www/de/de/homepage.html) coopertations along the funding line "AI-Aware Pathways to Sustainable Semiconductor Process and Manufacturing Technologies (AWASES)" [2].

 ### References and News